top of page

 To read more about the importance of sunlight, click here:

-Clearly, sunlight is very important, but it's not always as simple as planting your fig tree or moving your fig tree into more sunlight.
+Fixing the problem could be as simple as planting your fig tree or moving your potted fig tree into more sunlight.

 Steps Towards a Healthy Fig Tree